 - Contact an experienced Philadelphia premises liability attorney promptly after the incident.

 Disclaimer: This article is not legal advice and should not be used as legal advice.
-Brent is based in Philadelphia and serves clients throughout Pennsylvania and New Jersey.
+The Wieand Law Firm is based in Philadelphia and serves clients throughout Pennsylvania and New Jersey.